VitaliiaPalchei/qa-portfolio/3_Manual_Testing /Test_Cases/2_Product_Browsing_Test_Cases.md

 **Steps:**
 1. Open the website homepage.
-2. Navigate to a category (e.g., Apparel & Shoes).
+2. Click on any product category (e.g., Apparel & Shoes).
 3. Select Name: A–Z from the sorting dropdown.

 **Expected Result:**